 A compost needs green materials (for nitrogen), brown materials (for carbon), and sufficient air and water (both of which help the microbes that work on decomposing all the material).
-Some fertilizer or top soil or manure (like this one) is also vital to push the fermentation process.
+Some fertilizer or top soil or manure (like this organic plant food) is also vital to push the fermentation process.

 Note: You can use worms to do the breaking down of your organic materials (vermicompost).
 Or, you can do wormless composting using the fermentation process.
 Which is carried out in the presence of fertilizer or manure/ rich top soil.

 Green materials include leaves, fruits and vegetable remains, used coffee grounds and tea leaves, etc. Brown materials include top soil, dried leaves, weeds, sawdust, newspaper, etc.

 The basic conditions you need to prepare are: